rajinir/microservices-kubernetes-sample/README.md

 ```
 cd app/usersservice

-Vi main.py and modify the port of mongodb
+vi main.py and modify the port of mongodb

 ```
 Repeat for tasksservice